 The registered Non-Profit Making Oceans Plastic Free e .V. is targeting the reduction of plastic pollution in our oceans.
 One important focus region of our work is in Indonesia, the second largest source of plastic pollution, where it is estimated that up to 200 Million plastic bags end up in the ocean each day!

-Single-use plastics, such as plastic bags, are one of the largest contributor to marine plastic pollution.
-Significantly, plastic never disappears.
+Single-use plastics, such as plastic bags, are one of the largest contributors to marine plastic pollution.
+The problem: Plastic never disappears.
 It only disintegrates into small particles called microplastics.
-These micro plastics are mistaken as food by sea animals and are responsible for causing the death of a large number of marine animals.
-In addition, through the food chain, sea animals are passing on the microplastics and its chemicals into humans causing dangerous health effects.
+These microplastics are often mistaken as food and are causing death to a large number of marine animals.
+In addition, through the food chain, marine animals are passing microplastics and its chemicals to humans threatening our health as well.

 At Making Oceans Plastic Free we have developed the award winning Tasini concept:

 We raise plastic pollution awareness through eco-eduational modules.

 - We stop plastic pollution at the source.